SteitzTo/node-red-washingmachine/README.md

 ![Waschmaschine](https://github.com/user-attachments/assets/7326f17a-fdff-4ef7-9d1d-388ce79ff5f3)

-The Plugs measure the Power and if its raised over 100W the Node Red Powermonitor swich to "Starting"
+The Plugs measure the Power and if its raised over 250W over 3 minutes the Node-Red Powermonitor swich to "Starting"

-If the energy consumption fall under the value of 2W the Powermonitor switch to "Finish" and Alexa reacts with:
+If the energy consumption fall under the value of 2W over 3 minutes the Powermonitor switch to "Finish" and Alexa reacts with:

-Hello the Waschingmaschine / Dryer is finish.
+"Hello the Washingmachine / Dryer is finish."

-She repated this notification 2 times.
+She repated this notification 2 times on 2 diffrent Alexa Accounts (my Account and my Parents Account)

-You have to adjust your thresholds Powermonitor to your fits, bacause every Washingmaschine / Dryer and every Programm on this Maschines are diffrent.
+You have to adjust your thresholds Powermonitor for your fits, because every Washingmachine / Dryer and every Programm on this Machines are diffrent.

-I send the readout of the Plugs to a Influx-DB and visualised it with Grafana to find out my values

-If you want to use it too: have fun with it.
+If you want to use it, have fun with it.

 Torsten